Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 }
 ```

 As you can see, the parsers defined above (`Constant`, `Operator`, `Operation`, `FullExpression`) all yield objects of type `Expression` and `ExpressionType`, which are both defined in `System.Linq.Expressions`.
-The expression tree is essentially our syntax tree, so once we parse the input we have all the required information to compile the runtime instructions represented by it.
+The expression tree is essentially our syntax tree, so once we parse the input we have all the required information to compile the run-time instructions represented by it.

 You can try it out by calling `Run`: